There is an old proverb that states, "Life is in the breath. He who half breathes half lives."

 - Food allergies

-Even exercise can be an asthma trigger in some people.
+Even exercise and cold weather can be an asthma trigger in some people.

 Can Medical Intervention Help Me Manage Breathing Problems?

 So often, people seek medical intervention only after they have had breathing problems for weeks to months.
 Often by the time the medications are started, damage has occurred that takes more time to heal.